Skip to content

 AWARDS AND RECOGNITION

-a cultural innovation project
+a cultural and innovative project

 Artonauti won the fourth edition of Fondazione Cariplo’s Cultural Innovation call for proposals.